dd32/td-gh-ex/readme.txt

 =================================
 CHANGELOG
 =================================
+Version 1.0.7
+ * modified the email social icon to use the correct mailto protocol instead of http
+ * replaced the 'is_email' with 'sanitize_email' for the email sanitize callback setting
+ * added google+ social icon to the people profile template (single view)

 Version 1.0.6
- * updated the wp_advocate_pagination function to fix the  double slash (//) appearing on the URL when hovering on the pagination links
+ * updated the pagination function to fix the  double slash (//) appearing on the URL when hovering on the pagination links

 Version 1.0.5
  * added jquery fix for the footer issue in Safari